How to Book a Mover

 What Movers Won't Move - A Humorous Guide

 Find out why safety and regulatory restrictions prevent moving and shipping companies from transferring specific items.
-Learn about items that are exempt and your moving options.
+Learn about exempt items and your moving options.

 Moving and Shipping Regulations